 Meaningful Endurance is not blind perseverance, stubbornness, or refusal to face facts.
 It is not stupid pain-for-no-purpose.
 It is not simply high pain tolerance, or accepting a lousy relationship.

 Meaningful Endurance is about tolerating pain for growth.
 If there's no growth, it's not meaningful.

 Many people lack Meaningful Endurance.

-You can read more about the 4 Points of Balance in the Sample 4 Points of Balance Brain, available to community members.
+You can read more about the 4 Points of Balance in the Sample 4 Points of Balance Brain.

 "4 Points of Balance", "Solid Flexible Self", "Quiet Mind & Calm Heart", and "Meaningful Endurance" are trademarks of the Crucible Institute.